krboelter/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Answer: A relational database is where the data is stored (in tables) and SQL is the means in which you get the data from the database.

 - [ ] Why do tables need a `primary key`?

+    Answer: They need a primary key to give each item something unique, so when you make a call to get an item it will only get the one item.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Answer: A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    Answer: You need an intermediary table that holds the foreign keys

 ## Minimum Viable Product